bratislava/nest-prisma-template/bin/README.md

 ### Run with more options

 #### Build image only
-If you want to build image only run:
+If you want to build an image only, run:
 ```bash
 npm run deploy -- --build_image
 ```

-#### Build image only without push to registry
+#### Build image only without push to the registry
-If you want to build image without pushing to registry run:
+If you want to build an image without pushing to registry run:
 ```bash
 npm run deploy -- --build_image_no_registry
 ```

 #### Build kustomize only
-If you want to build kustomize file only run
+If you want to build a kustomize file, only run
 ```bash
 npm run deploy -- --build_kustomize
 ```